mattermost/docs/source/administration/command-line-tools.rst

 Using the CLI on Docker Install
 -------------------------------

 On Docker install, you must be in the ``/mattermost`` directory within your Docker container when you run CLI commands.
-Note that the container name may be ``mattermostdocker_app_1`` if you installed mattermost with ``docker-compose.yml``.
+Note that the container name may be ``mattermostdocker_app_1`` if you installed Mattermost with ``docker-compose.yml``.

 **For example, to get the Mattermost version on a Docker install:**